 - Stripperiffic: The Jim Lee costume redesign of 2003.
 Gail Simone was at least able to poke fun at how ridiculous it was by revealing Huntress just really wants to show off her abs after all the sit-ups she does every day.
 His co-redesign for the New 52 with Cully Hamner, however, is a bit more conservative.

-- Sudden Name Change: The Post-Crisis Huntress had a case of her middle name changing.
+- The Post-Crisis Huntress had a case of her middle name changing.
 In her first origin and early appearances, her full name was "Helena Janice Bertinelli".
 In her revised origin and later profiles, her name became "Helena Rosa Bertinelli".

 - Huntress' parents were named Guido and Carmela in her original 1989 origin, but their names were later changed to Franco and Maria by the time of Greg Rucka's retelling in the Cry For Blood miniseries.

 - Thou Shalt Not Kill: Consistently averts this; while she doesn't exactly go around offing people left and right, she also has absolutely no problem with using lethal force.
 Batman is not a fan and has never been afraid to voice his displeasure regarding her methods.

 - Unscrupulous Hero: She's morally good at heart, but she's also horribly brutal and incredibly vicious even on her good days.

 - Used to Be a Sweet Kid: Cry for Blood makes clear that she was an adorable, innocent little girl before her messed-up upbringing turned her into a borderline-sociopathic killer vigilante.

-- Vigilante Woman: Her character, in a nutshell.
+- Vigilante Man: Her character, in a nutshell.
 Her goal in life is to kill mafiusi in revenge for the killing of her parents and brother.

 - Weapon of Choice: Her crossbow, of course.